Approximating linear response by nonintrusive shadowing algorithms: Convergence of nonintrusive shadowing

 \begin{proof} By definition,

+Here $e^N$ is determined by $\{ X_k \}_{ k=0 }^K$ and $\{u_k\}_{ k=0 }^K$. \nax{ This is the place where we use the full strength of the independence condition in assumption~\ref{a1}; that is, conditioned on the entire sequence of $u$ and $X$, $\Phi_{uk}$ is still a multi-variate Gaussian. }

-Here $e^N$ is determined given $u_0$ and $X$.
-We choose a coordinate whose first axis is parallel to $e_k^N$, then $J_{uk}$ is still multi-variate Gaussian in this new coordinate.
-In particular, its first coordinate, $J_{uk}^1\sim \N(0, 1)$, whereas other coordinate components are orthogonal to $e_k^N$.
+We choose a coordinate whose first axis is parallel to $e_k^N$, then $\Phi_{uk}$ is still multi-variate Gaussian in this new coordinate.
+In particular, its first coordinate, $\Phi_{uk}^1\sim \N(0, 1)$, whereas other coordinate components are orthogonal to $e_k^N$.
 Hence,

 By substitution,